 These arguments against iPad devices not being computers are based on a misunderstanding of what iPad devices are, unrealistic expectations, or even defying the very nature of what mobile computing is.

 On many occasions I read people comparing iPad Pro to the Microsoft Surface.
 To be clear, the Surface runs Windows—a desktop operating system.
 They love all the ports, the “full” desktop OS, the trackpad, keyboard, mouse connectivity, etc.

 Some argue that they will never use an iPad until it supports a pointing device like a mouse or trackpad.
-That is completely contrary to what the device is.
+That is completely contrary to what the device is (save any Accessibility needs such as Switch Control).
 One, iPad takes advantage of the best pointing device a human can use: one’s finger.
 That is the touting feature of touchscreen devices that an entire obstruction between the user and the interface has been removed.
 An additional pointing device would only complicate matters.
 And, for the record, Apple Pencil is an input device and can be used as a stylus but it inherently is not a stylus. iPad does not need more input device functionality.
 It is contrary to its very nature.
 Trying to make a non-laptop device into a laptop isn’t a productive endeavor.
 If one wants a laptop, then one should get a laptop.

 Adrian’s Life Rule #62: Things can only be what they are, not what one wants them to be.